-2. Plan Your Week in Advance
+2. Plan your week in advance

 A great to-do list will cut hours of procrastination and confusion about what you should be doing next.
 At the beginning of the week, spend an hour making a detailed list of what you need to accomplish – this way you can choose the most important jobs to complete first so you’re not wasting time.

-3. Keep Track of Time
+3. Keep track of your time

 A good way to test how efficient you are is to log the time that you spend on each project.
 You should write down how much time you spend on each task and activity (including random conversations with colleagues and making coffee), and you’ll then be able to identify what’s taking a chunk out of your day and where you can be more efficient.

-4. Take Breaks
+4. Take regular breaks

 Taking breaks is essential to increasing your productivity.
-There’s no way that you can be as efficient as you were at the start of your day without looking away from your working area.
+There’s no way that you can be as efficient as you were at the start of your day without looking away from your work.
 Indeed, scientists say that you cannot focus for over 90 minutes at a time – suggesting that you should rest every 90 minutes during an activity.

-6. Limit Distractions
+6. Limit distractions

 A cluttered desk could mean a disorderly life.
 And if you’re guilty of a messy desk, you probably waste at least 10 minutes a day searching for your diary, notepad or (even worse) that confidential document.
-By creating an organised environment, though, you will be able to find items easier and concentrate more on your day-to-day tasks.
+By creating an organized environment, though, you will be able to find items easier and concentrate more on your day-to-day tasks.

-9. Be Comfortable
+9. Be comfortable

 Being comfortable at work is key when it comes to being efficient.
 If you’re wearing a pair of jeans that are just a bit too tight, your mind will be on how much they are digging in, rather than the work at hand.
 Likewise, if you sit on an uncomfortable chair, you’ll spend over an hour a day fidgeting trying to relieve yourself of the pain.

-13. Be an Early Bird
+13. Be an early bird

-Waking up early and getting tasks done at the beginning of the day will make you feel so much better and efficient.
+Waking up early and getting tasks done at the beginning of the day will make you feel so much better and far more efficient.
 If you complete all your important tasks by 11am, you’ll feel a lot happier and relaxed for the rest of the day.
 So be the early bird and catch the worm first!

 By reflecting on your work processes, you can figure out what you’re doing that’s efficient and where you’re going wrong.
 You can then think about ways to improve your methods and be more effective.

-15. Know Your Limit
+15. Know your limits

-It’s important to know your limit and not try to push through the fatigue.
+It’s important to know your limits and not to try to push through the fatigue.
 Chances are you’ll end up making careless mistakes because you were just too tired.
 When you’re feeling worn out, call it a day and start again with a new set of eyes and a refreshed mind.

-16. Nip Office Drama in the Bud
+16. Nip office drama in the bud

 Unnecessary drama can be toxic to your team ethos and the general working environment.
 When tempers are flying high, it’s important to not get involved or try to defuse the situation.
-If you’re involved in the drama, speak to your colleague privately or contact your HR department to mediate.
+If you’re involved in the drama, speak to your colleague privately or contact your HR department and get them to mediate.

-As a full-time employee, you’re probably stretching yourself too thin trying to maintain a social life, career and keeping your house in order, but it’s important to schedule in sleep time and make sure you get at least seven to eight hours of shut-eye each night so you can wake up feeling refreshed and recharged.
+As a full-time worker, you’re probably stretching yourself too thin trying to maintain a social life, career and keeping your house in order, but it’s important to schedule in sleep time and make sure you get at least seven to eight hours of shut-eye each night so you can wake up feeling refreshed and recharged.

-18. Motivate Yourself
+18. Motivate yourself

 It’s easier to work efficiently when you have a goal to work towards to.
-At times when you’re lacking motivation, think of why you have a job in the first place: is it because you want to save and go on the trip of a lifetime, buy your dream car or maybe simply to send your children to school?
+At times when you’re lacking motivation, think of why you have a job in the first place: is it because you want to save and go on the trip of a lifetime, buy your dream car or maybe simply to send your children to a good school?
 Whatever the reason, keep that in the back of your mind when you’re having a down day.

 When you have a free mind, you’re able to focus better.
 Spending a few minutes each morning meditating and riding your worries can help you be more efficient at work.
 If you really want to stick to this, you should follow the same routine daily to help increase your focus.

-20. Take Care of Yourself
+20. Take care of yourself

 Being more efficient at work can help us achieve the ultimate work-life balance that we are all chasing.
-These tips can help you achieve your goals and learn new methods to be more organised within the workplace.
+These tips can help you achieve your goals and learn new methods to be more organized within the workplace.